chiachunlee/INDE-577/Supervised Learning/Ensemble Learning and Random Forest/README.md

 #### Bagging
 One way to get a diverse set of classifiers is to use very different training algorithms, as just discussed.
 Another approach is to use the same training algorithm for every predictor, but to train them on different random subsets of the training set.
-When sampling is performed with replacement, this method is called bagging1 (short for bootstrap aggregating).
+When sampling is performed with replacement, this method is called bagging (short for bootstrap aggregating).

 #### Random Forest
-Random Forest9 is an ensemble of Decision Trees, generally trained via the bagging method.
+Random Forest is an ensemble of Decision Trees, generally trained via the bagging method.
 The main difference between the decision tree algorithm and the random forest algorithm is that establishing root nodes and segregating nodes is done randomly in the latter.
 The random forest employs the bagging method to generate the required prediction.

+##### Reference
+Géron Aurélien.
+Hands-on Machine Learning with Scikit-Learn, Keras, and Tensorflow Concepts, Tools, and Techniques to Build Intelligent Systems.
+O'Reilly, 2020.